mltframework/mlt_web/plugins/FilterDynamictext.md

 ## Notes

-The dynamic text filter will search for keywords in the text to be overlayed and will replace those keywords on a frame-by-frame basis.
+The dynamic text filter will search for keywords in the text to be overlaid and will replace those keywords on a frame-by-frame basis.

 ## Parameters